 In the video above, Tom Cronin shares with us his perspective on time.
 And he explains how finding that time for himself led to one of the biggest breakthroughs of his life.
 He describes how meditation saved him.
-And he reveals the truth about about meditation, and how it has the power to transform your own life for the better.
+And he reveals the truth about meditation, and how it has the power to transform your own life for the better.

-Meditation is “all about the body” Tom says.
+Meditation is “all about the body,” Tom says.
 We go through the world, storing stress in our bodies, and all the while our body is craving rest.
-Allowing your body enter that deep state of rest, as in meditation, it naturally unlocks that stress.
+Allowing your body to enter that deep state of rest, as in meditation, it naturally unlocks that stress.
 Here, your body reorganizes itself at a higher level.

 And In the process, your mind and body work better, becoming clearer and more efficient.
 This is what happens each time you introduce those gaps back into your life.
 Those sweet moments of stillness that you can feel an inner calm.
 This is why meditation is essential for everyone, especially those leading busy lives.